forter/security-101-for-saas-startups/readme.md

 * The reason for sharing is to avoid a situation where only a single employee has permissions to the system, while another employee needs it.

 * It is preferable to have a different user for each person for each service.
-A middleground is to create an ‘admin’ (for special circumstances), developer (for day to day work) and ‘service’ users (for your code).
+A middle ground is to create an ‘admin’ (for special circumstances), developer (for day to day work) and ‘service’ users (for your code).
 The idea is that when a developer leaves, you don’t need to replace your service passwords.

 * Explain to your employees that eventually they need to memorize two passwords, your laptop’s and the password manager’s.